 A district receives public excess cost aid for pupils with disabilities in programs run by public school districts or BOCES.
 Basic excess cost aid applies to all such programs.
 In addition, high cost excess cost aid provides aid for students in resource intensive programs.
 A save-harmless provision also applies.

 Basic Excess Cost Aid

-All districts with pupils with disabilities who are served in public school programs receive public excess cost aid.
+All districts with pupils with disabilities who are served in public school programs receive basic public excess cost aid based on the following formula: